KARNATISAITHARUN/documentation/using-ocular/common-queries/parameters-analyze.md

 # Analyzing Method Parameters

 You can use ShiftLeft Ocular to analyze your application's method parameters.
-This tutorial illustrates how to do so uses the [HelloShiftLeft](../../introduction/helloshiftleft.md) sample application.
+This tutorial illustrates how to do so uses [HelloShiftLeft](../../introduction/helloshiftleft.md), a sample application.

 Analysis can be driven by the parameters of methods, and their types.